safreita1/malnet-image/README.md

 ## How to run the code?
+1. The code was tested in Python 3.6.
+All of the dependencies can be loaded using the enviornment.yml file.

-1. Pre-processing functions to parse the train/val/test split information from the MalNet website, along with functions to load the data into Keras are in preprocess.py.
+2. Pre-processing functions to parse the train/val/test split information from the MalNet website, along with functions to load the data into Keras are in preprocess.py.

 2. The experiments from the [arXiv paper](https://arxiv.org/abs/2011.07682) can be run using main.py.